danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-2.md

     <artifactId>spring-boot-starter-jooq</artifactId>
 </dependency>
 ```

+This deals with setting up jOOQ for us automatically, and giving us access to a `DSLContext`, an object we can use for performing DB operations.

 Next we need to set up the Maven code generator, which comes in the form of a Maven plugin: